tinko26/ao/docs/modules/recv.md

 # Overview

-The `ao_recv.h` module provides an abstraction for tasks to receive data from an opaque source either in a blocking or in a non-blocking fashion.
+This module provides an abstraction for tasks to receive data from an opaque source either in a blocking or in a non-blocking fashion.

 # Types